-If your primary care doctor participates in an ACO and you have Original Medicare, you'll get a written notice and find a poster in their office about their ACO participation.
+If your primary care doctor participates in an ACO and you have Original Medicare, you'll get a written notice and/or find a poster in their office about their ACO participation.
 There are now hundreds of ACOs across the country.
-Log into (or create) your secure Medicare account at Medicare.gov and choose a primary care doctor who will help manage your health care in an ACO.
+Visit Medicare.gov/care-compare to find a primary care doctor that's part of an ACO.